 Studies have shown that both types of exercise can significantly affect glycemic (blood sugar) control.
 Studies also show that including both forms is more effective than doing one or the other alone.

 How to Stay Committed and Focused

 Some people are highly motivated and self-directed, and will find that committing to a routine exercise program merely requires will and determination.
-Others may need a little extra help staying motivated, and may benefit from joining a gym (and consulting with a personal trainer), or signing up for a class or some other type of regular, scheduled activity.
+Others may need a little extra help staying motivated, and may benefit from joining a gym or signing up for a class or some other type of regular, scheduled activity.
 This approach provides the added benefit of companionship, mutual support and encouragement, and perhaps even an element of competition.
 Examples include joining a Masters swim program, or taking lessons in dancing, or some other aerobic, but social, activity.
 In any event, studies have shown that people feel less fatigue after exercising than they do after sitting on the couch.
 So, although exercising may seem like a chore at first, people who stick with it often find that they actually look forward to their newfound activity fairly quickly.